Spatial and Statistical Modeling of Multi-Panel Millimeter Wave Self-Interference: Generalization and Applications of our Statistical Model

 To more concretely confirm that our model can indeed generalize beyond the single set of measurements it was constructed on, we repeated our nearly 6.5 million measurements of self-interference in two additional system configurations.
-We fit our model of self-interference to each set of measurements and tabulated their fitted parameters in \tabref{tab:fitting-results}: \begin{itemize} \item The \textit{default} column corresponds to the aforementioned setup and nearly 6.5 million measurements used extensively herein and presented in \cite{roberts_att_angular}. \item The \textit{vertical} column corresponds to a vertically polarized version of \textit{default}, where we repeated the nearly 6.5 million measurements with both arrays physically rotated $90^\circ$. \item The \textit{tapered} column corresponds to repeating the nearly 6.5 million measurements of \textit{default}, except with transmit and receive beams having tapered side lobes. \end{itemize} When fitting our model to each of these, we found that the spatial profile of self-interference was common across all three configurations.
-In other words, the same coarse approximation of the self-interference channel $\mHest$ was observed in all three cases.
-This exciting finding reinforces that the coupling between the arrays occurs in the form of coupling clusters and that this coupling is a function of the relative array geometry and of the mounting infrastructure.
+We fit our model of self-interference to each set of measurements and tabulated their fitted parameters in \tabref{tab:fitting-results}: \begin{itemize} \item The \textit{default} column corresponds to the aforementioned setup and nearly 6.5 million measurements used extensively herein and presented in \cite{roberts_att_angular}. \item The \textit{vertical} column corresponds to a vertically-polarized version of \textit{default}, where we repeated the measurements with both arrays physically rotated $90^\circ$. \item The \textit{tapered} column corresponds to repeating the measurements of \textit{default}, except with transmit and receive beams having tapered side lobes. \end{itemize} When fitting our model to each of these, we found that the spatial profile of self-interference was common across all three configurations.
+In other words, the same coarse model of the self-interference channel $\mHest$ was observed in all three cases.
+This exciting finding reinforces that the coupling between the arrays occurs in the form of clusters of rays and that this coupling is a function of the relative array geometry and of the mounting infrastructure.

+We can observe that $\xi$ is approximately $0.5$ across all three configurations, suggesting it too is tied to the physical setup and/or the arrays themselves.
+Relative to the default configuration, $\Gsqest$ decreases in the vertical and tapered configurations.
+In the vertical configuration, this is perhaps courtesy of extra isolation offered by the array enclosures and elements when rotated sideways.
+In the tapered configuration, this decrease in $\Gsqest$ is perhaps due to the extra isolation offered by reduced side lobe and back lobe levels.
+Connections between the other model parameters across the three measurements is less obvious, and fleshing out how system factors impact all model parameters is an attractive topic for future work.